aveniridm/envion/README.md

 - Use the **manual triggers** and sliders to test sequences.
 - Adjust the **stretch factor** to compress/expand time.
 - Try the **ready-made presets** (bottom area).
-- Make sure **file paths** for presets and lists are correct on your system.